daemon-vxcky/Pictura/README.md

 # Pictura

-A text to image generator.
+Pictura is a text to image generation AI tool.